Riffatad/Bootcamp/README.md

 # Bootcamp
-This is for first one.
+This is the first one.